If you love food, some local, historical fun, and shopping, then this one day in Fort Worth guide is just for you!

 When it came time for dessert, we were full, so when the menu read chocolate mousse, we were worried it would be heavy.
 What came to the table, however, was the lightest chocolate mousse I’ve ever had and it ended the meal delightfully.

 I think avocado was mixed into the mousse.
 Then it was topped with pistachios and eucalyptus gel.
 Don’t ask me about eucalyptus gel; I’m having a hard enough time spelling it correctly!
 I do know that it was a fun flavor and consistency in the dessert.
 All in all it was a delightfully delicious and fun evening!

-After our long day in Ft.
-Worth, we headed home to our hotel for a lovely night of rest before our visit to the Dallas Botanical Gardens and the best lunch spot in Dallas!
+After our long day in Fort Worth, we headed home to our hotel for a lovely night of rest before our visit to the Dallas Botanical Gardens and the best lunch spot in Dallas!